BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/newboard.md

 Step 5: `Makefile`
 ------------------

-You will need to add yosys and nextpnr options for your board (at the beginning of the file), as well as `BOARD`, `BOARD.synth` and `BOARD.prog` targets.
+You will need to create a new `BOARDS/board.mk`, with yosys and nextpnr options for your board, as well as `BOARD`, `BOARD.synth` and `BOARD.prog` targets.
+Start by copying the one that is mostly similar to yours and adapt it.

 Step 6: community
 -----------------